A tortilla, a filling, a sauce… the Mexican universal sandwich. That’s an easy meal, no ?

 -1/4 cup flour + 1 tbs oil/lard + just enough hot water

 (spices or others are optional : today’s 1 tbs of rice bran + 1 ts paprika)

 -Make a dry dough.
+Drop it roughly on your counter a number of times.
 Form 2 balls (ping-pong size).
 Roll 2 circles.

 -Cook in a flat frying pan (non oiled)